TadML: A fast temporal action detection with Mechanics-MLP: Method

-\textbf{Mechanics token mixing block.} To better aggregate tokens by dynamically modulating the relationship between tokens and fixed weights in MLP.We regard each marker as a force and aggregate the relationship between its force and force through Newtonian mechanics.For example,given $D^0 \in \{X_1,X_2...,X_n\}$with n time steps.$z^0$ is projected using $F_a and F_B$ with FC layer.The angle between $F_a and F_B$ is $\theta$.According to the laws of mechanics, their resultant force is $A_f$.
+Mechanics token mixing block.
+Compared with the time complexity of the multi-head attention mechanism in Transformer, we aim to develop a similar approach that is relatively simple for rapid application in video understanding tasks.
+The MLP-like model is a neural architecture that is primarily made up of fully-connected layers and non-linear activation functions.
+We enhance token aggregation by dynamically adjusting the relationship between tokens and fixed weights in MLP through the application of Newtonian mechanics principles.
+In this work, given $D^0$ $\in \{X_1,X_2...,X_n\}$ with n time steps. $z^0$ is projected by $F_a$ and $F_b$ with FC layer, where the angle between $F_a$ and $F_B$ is $\theta$ and $W^i$ and $W^j$ are the weight with learnable parameters.
+According to the laws of mechanics, their resultant force is $A_f$ , which is calculated by summing the vectors of $F_a$ and $F_b$.

-In a basic mechanics unit, the inputs first were fed into mechanics token mixing and then channel mixing block, and a layernorm before each mixing (Figure 2).
-The mechanics token mixing MLP is stack by one MTM modules, which aggregating different tokens by considering both $F_1$ and $F_2$ and relu activation functions.The channel mixing MLP,which extracts features for each token.
+The inputs (embedding) in a basic mechanics unit undergo sequential processing through a mechanics token mixing block and a channel mixing block.
+Both two mixing block operation capture spatial information by blending features from multiple tokens.
+Furthermore, a layer normalization step is performed before each mixing operation, as depicted in Figure 3.
+The mechanics token mixing MLP consists of one MTM module, which aggregates various tokens by considering both $F_1$ and $F_2$, and applies the ReLU activation function.
+The channel mixing MLP extracts features for each token.